Langford | Ramos Drug Manufacturing

 A skilled Park City drug manufacturing lawyer must distinguish between related offenses, as the penalties vary dramatically:

-- Manufacturing: Involves the production, preparation, or processing of a controlled substance, often through chemical extraction or synthesis (e.g., operating a meth lab).
+• Manufacturing: Involves the production, preparation, or processing of a controlled substance, often through chemical extraction or synthesis (for example, operating a meth lab).

-- Possession with Intent to Distribute (PWID): This offense is slightly less severe and involves possessing a large quantity of a finished product with evidence of intent to sell (e.g., scales, packaging, large cash amounts).
+• Possession with Intent to Distribute (PWID): This offense is slightly less severe and involves possessing a large quantity of a finished product with evidence of intent to sell (such as scales, packaging, or large cash amounts).
 Our firm often argues against manufacturing charges by proving the client's involvement was limited only to PWID, or simple possession, which carries lesser penalties.

 The inclusion of the Clandestine Drug Lab Act in the statute means that possession of precursor chemicals or lab equipment can, in itself, lead to severe drug manufacturing charges, even if the final product was not yet created.